omar-binary/deriv-market-datahub/README.md

 - Once done run `terraform destroy` to delete the resources.
 - Make sure to delete any remaining disks, as they are not automatically deleted by Terraform. [here](https://console.cloud.google.com/compute/disks)
 - Make sure to delete Bucket created by Terraform. [here](https://console.cloud.google.com/storage/browser)

-## Plan

-- filter on "market": "indices",

-- active symbols and their last quote in a day
-- get historical last 30 days quotes for a symbol -> store in table
-- daily job to get yesterday last tick for all active symbols

-- load data to GCS
-- terraform GCS + service account + key
-- terraform cloud composer [done]
-- dag to load data from GCS to BQ

-- Call deriv API to load data into GCS [done]
-- Spin up airflow using terraform [done]
-- Call this extraction from airflow
-- Load data into BQ using airflow operator
-- Create BQ schema
-- Use DBT to create a model on top of BQ table
-- Create a dashboard in data studio